 Clothing recommendations for your baby

 Let your newborn wear sleep sacks, wearable sleep blankets or comfortable onesies.
-Make sure that the clothing is not too loose and do not have hoodies that might cover over the baby’s face.
+Make sure that the clothing is not too loose and does not have hoods that might cover over the baby’s face.
 During winter, add a layer of clothing to keep your baby warm and lessen clothing during summer to prevent your baby from overheating.
+Anything with small parts like zippers, rhinestones, buttons etc should be avoided, as they can block airways and lead to death.

 From 1 year old on wards, infants are no longer at risk for SIDS.
 Hence, they can wear comfortable clothes and blankets that have hoodies attached to it.
 Still, do not buy clothes that have loose strings and loose designs as they could cause strangulation and are flame-susceptible.